You are welcome to contact us to see if you and VIPI could be the right fit!

 What fee do I get as a participant in Round 3 of the Producers Mentorship Program?

 Participants will be employees of TNA, employed to work 2 days a week (0.4EFT), and will each receive a total of $21,840 gross per annum.
 This is based on a full time equivalent salary of $54,600 gross per annum.
 Payments will be made fortnightly in arrears.

 On-costs (superannuation and work cover, which TNA will administer on your behalf) will be paid on top of this.

-Specialized skills / mentorships may include, e.g. First Peoples mentoring support, support by Disabled mentors and so on.
-Additional specialist mentoring support may be sourced from outside of Victoria.
+– A fee of $1,000 to go towards specialized skills development / 1-on-1 mentorships.
+Specialized skills development / mentorships may include, for example: First Peoples mentoring support, support by Disabled mentors and so on;

-The time commitment to the program is 2 days per week, for a 12-month period, inclusive of the monthly group sessions.
-One day is calculated at 7.6 working hours.
+The minimum time commitment to the program is 8 days per month, for a 12-month period, inclusive of the group sessions.
+This can also include time working on participants’ independent producing projects.

 We do not penalize people for having life happen in between independent producing commitments.
 Describe as best as you can the amount of independent producing experience that you have done, both through your resume as well as through your application.

 For the Producers Mentorship Program, the three years of experience is NOT a pre-requisite.

 For the Unlocking Capacity grant, please contact us to discuss.